junxit/us-congress-bills-113/bill.md

   >     - **(vi)** In the case of a calculator that—
   >       - **(I)** includes questions to estimate the eligibility of a student or prospective student for veterans’ education benefits (as defined in section 480) or educational benefits for active duty service members, such benefits are displayed on the results screen in a manner that clearly distinguishes such benefits from the grant aid described in clause (iii); or
   >       - **(II)** does not include questions to estimate eligibility for the benefits described in subclause (I), the results screen indicates that certain students (or prospective students) may qualify for such benefits and includes a link to information about such benefits.
-  >   - **(C)** The institution shall populate the calculator with data from not later than 2 academic years prior to the most recent academic year.
+  >   - **(C)** The institution shall populate the calculator with data from an academic year that is not more than 2 academic years prior to the most recent academic year.
   > - **(5)** *Prohibition on use of data collected by the net price calculator* A net price calculator for an institution of higher education shall—
   >   - **(A)** clearly indicate which questions are required to be completed for an estimate of the net price from the calculator;
   >   - **(B)** in the case of a calculator that requests contact information from users, clearly mark such requests as optional and provide for an estimate of the net price from the calculator without requiring users to enter such information; and